stormchaserroleplaying/stormchaserRPG/Skills/Medicine/Disease/index.md

 **Critical Failure:** Your efforts cause the creature to take a -1d to its next check against the disease.

 You can treat one creature at a time if you are Trained in Medicine, or up to six simultaneously for Expert proficiency.

+## Diagnose Illness
+If you spend one minute examining a creature, you can make a medicine check to identify a disease or poison affecting them.
+The DC is determined by the effect in question.